Chatanga/Girinoscope/doc/snap_workaround.md

-This confined version of Girinoscope has trouble accessing the serial ports.
+This confined version of Girinoscope could face trouble accessing the serial ports.
 It is not yet clear to me what should I do and what is supported at this time.
-There are however 1 solution and 2 workarounds which could be applied to fix this issue:
+Here are 3 things to try to fix this problem:

 ## 1) Best if available